browserengineering/book/book/animations.md

 - GPU acceleration is necessary for smooth animations.

-- Compositing is necessary for smooth and threaded visual effect animations, and generally not feasible (at least at present) for layout-inducing animations.
+- Compositing is usually necessary for smooth and threaded visual effect animations, and generally not feasible (at least at present) for layout-inducing animations.

 - It's important to optimize the number of composited layers.